scode/arch4ec2/README.md

 you did not intend to nuke).
 Use of a virtualized environment of some kind is highly recommended.

+One way to get started is to use the pre-build AMI:s listed above.
+Another way is to make a clean installation of Arch in e.g. VirtualBox.

 Firest, install dependencies, including zsh, xmlto, docbook-xsl and probably others (I have yet to test on a truly minimalistic system).